mdurlin/md-web-com/reviewposts/jenniferknappKansas25.md

 _Kansas 25_ is like a laid back acoustic set on the backstage of a music festival at midnight.
 It's an easy listen, and keeps you drawn in starting with "Whole Again," which is delivered with such passion particularly on the chorus.

-"If I give my life, if I lay it down
+"If I give my life, if I lay it down<br>
-Can you turn this life around, around?
+Can you turn this life around, around?<br>
-Can I be made clean by this offering
+Can I be made clean by this offering<br>
-Of my soul?
+Of my soul?<br>
 Can I be made whole again?"

 "Undo Me" is one of the songs that comes close to the original version with some different tone and fluctuation vocally.
 A must listen for returning fans, this one put her on the map 25 years ago.